GSA/digitalgov.gov/content/events/2019/10/2019-10-22-october-devops-cop-meeting.md

 ---
 slug: october-devops-cop-meeting
-title: 'October DevOps COP Meeting'
+title: 'October DevOps Community Meeting'
 summary: 'An overview of multiple Infrastructure as Code &#40;IaC&#41; tools followed by a deep-dive on how to setup a Gitlab Runner to perform GitOps functions including IaC deployments against multiple AWS environments&#46; '
 featured_image:
   uid: